Register Now for EDA Summit 2024 - Virtual Event Register for Free

 What is a Smart Topic?

-What is Topic Architecture?
+What is Smart Topic Architecture?

-For instance, a topic for a given application domain may follow a sentence-like structure making it easy to understand and filter, like this: Domain/Noun/Verb/Version/Properties
+For instance, a smart topic for a given application domain may follow a sentence-like structure making it easy to understand and filter, like this: Domain/Noun/Verb/Version/Properties

 This will be further unpacked as we discuss semantics for production-ready topics.

-Topic Architecture Semantics
+Smart Topic Architecture Semantics

 Consider an airline that wants to modernize and event-enable their operations.
 There are many verbs that may apply to a flight such as boarding, delayed, or wheelsUp.
 Their most basic topic may look like flight/boarding.
 There may also be other verbs that apply to the flight, which would constitute separate events, for instance flight/wheelsUp or flight/delayed.